What Documents Are in an Arizona Estate Plan?

 Making any estate planning documents without the advice of an experienced Arizona estate planning attorney poses substantial risks for you and your family.
 The do-it-yourself approach is fine for a lot of things, but it is a serious mistake to use it for your estate plan.

 Errors or validity issues with self-created legal documents usually are not discovered until it is too late to fix them.
 Even if there is a way to fix a problem, it likely will be time-consuming and expensive to accomplish.
 The risk and costs of issues that can arise with DIY documents far outweigh the small amount of money you might save by attempting to make your own estate plan.
-At Peterson Law Offices, your initial consultation is always free, so there is no good reason to hesitate contacting us about creating an estate plan.
+At Peterson Law Offices, your initial consultation is always free, so there is no good reason to hesitate to contact us about creating an estate plan.

 At Peterson Law Offices, estate planning is a focus of our practice.
 We provide top-quality services at affordable prices.
 If you don’t have an estate plan, we help you put one in place that fully addresses your needs and goals.
 If you already have an estate plan, we can help with updating your plan or reviewing it to make sure it is current.